fbacchella/fio_scripts/README.md

 In R we can now source "fiop.r" which creates a function "graphit(m)"

 	source("fiop.r")       # create the graphit() function
+    m <- read.csv("data_ssd.csv")
+	                       # load some fio data, data_ssd.r is provided in github distro
+	testtype = "nyl"
+	dir =  "/tmp/truc/"
-	source("data_ssd.r")   # load some fio data, data_ssd.r is provided in github distro source("fiopg.r")       # this will graph various combinations and save the png files
+	source("fiopg.r")      # this will graph various combinations and save the png files
-	                       # to C:\temp
+	                       # to /tmp/
 	                       # the graphs will be for readrand, read and write tests
 	                       # the graphs will graph different user loads and I/O sizes in the data

 By default it will graph 8K random reads.
 If you source "fiog.r" it will run through a series of different combinations graphing them and saving the output.
-The output is save to png files in the directory  C:\TMP
+The output is save to png files in the directory  /tmp/

 Example data files are included